davemgj84/sapphire/planning/README.md

   - USER lands in the world map showing the various paths to go forward
   - USER moves to the next EVENT - which initiates a Story Component
   - Desert scene
-  - Alchemist explains how to retrieve 1st sapphire piece
+  - Alchemist explains how to retrieve 1st sapphire shard
   - At sunrise: Puzzle => Shifting sands - series of prompts (arrow keys on keyboard)
   - SUCCESS - Write story surrounding your bravery in retrieving the gem in the shifting sands - alchemist tells you next clue - Find the hunter to find next sapphire
   - FAIL - Have to wait until next sunrise ( 3 chances )
   - Fades out/in to next day - Alchemist tries to help again with more direction
   - Repeat
   - FAIL ALL 3 ATTEMPTS?
-The alchemist is gone upon waking up, the sapphire is lost and doom is approaching - you must move forward without this piece.
+The alchemist is gone upon waking up, the sapphire is lost and doom is approaching - you must move forward without this shard.
 There is a note left from the alchemist - telling next clue - Find the hunter to find next sapphire

 - PART 3